karashiiro/research-mcp/README.md

     participant User as User
     participant Orchestrator as Research Orchestrator
     participant Lead as Lead Researcher
-    participant Specialist as Research Specialist
-    participant Researchers as Research Team
+    participant ResearchTeam as Research Team
     participant Web as Web Search
     participant Reviewer as Citation Reviewer